apollo-elements/apollo-elements/packages/polymer/README.md

 ```bash
 npm install --save @apollo-elements/polymer
 ```

+`@apollo-elements/polymer` does not depend on `@polymer/polymer`.
+The components extend directly from HTMLElement, so they're suitable for use in any project, not just [Polymer library](https://polymer-library.polymer-project.org/) apps.

 ## 👩‍🚀 Usage
 By default, these elements will use the client assigned to `window.__APOLLO_CLIENT__`, but you could alternatively assign to each element's `client` property directly.